-Today is World Mental Health Day, we asked Project ROCKIT—HundrED 2019 innovation, to share healthy ways to respond when someone says they are not okay.
-Here are some tips that we can suggest!
+For World Mental Health Day, we had asked Project ROCKIT—HundrED 2019 innovation, to share healthy ways to respond when someone says they are not okay.
+Here are some tips that they suggested!

 I’M NOT OK.

 These words are so important.
 When you need help, acknowledgment is often the first step in the right direction.
 So if we’re going to encourage folks to ask those crucial words “ARE YOU OK?” we need to explore healthy ways to respond to the equally crucial words “NO I’M NOT.”

 Here’s what our team at PROJECT ROCKIT came up with: